Shigechiyo Izumi: Death and uncertainty over age

 After a brief hospitalization, Izumi died of pneumonia at 21:15 JST on 21 February 1986.
-He was one of only two people (the other being Jeanne Calment) claimed verified to have lived past their 120th birthday, although subsequent research has discounted this claim.
+At the time, he was considered the only person ever verified to have reached the age of 120, although subsequent research has cast doubt on his actual age.
 In April 1987, 14 months after Izumi's death, the Department of Epidemiology at the Tokyo Metropolitan Institute of Gerontology reported that research into Izumi's family registration records indicated he might have been 105 when he died.
 The 2011 Guinness World Records book states that the birth certificate submitted as evidence might have actually belonged to a deceased brother, and the family may have re-used "Shigechiyo" as a necronym.

-With the closing of the "Guinness World Record Museum" in Niagara Falls, ON in September 2020, the display and reproduction of Izumi now resides in a private collection in Canada.
+With the closing of the Guinness World Record Museum in Niagara Falls, Ontario, in September 2020, the display and fibreglass statue of Izumi was sold for $850 on February 12th 2021 and now resides in a private collection in Canada.